polterguy/polterguy.github.io/documentation/index.md

 description: This section contains the reference documentation for Magic and Hyperlambda, and documents all plugins, Hyperlambda the programming language, and every single component in Magic.
 ---

-# Magic and Hyperlambda docs
+# Magic and Hyperlambda documentation

-This is the reference documentation for Magic.
-If you just started out with Magic and Hyperlambda, you would probably benefit from startout out with the [tutorials](/tutorials/) section, and refer to these parts afterwards.

-## Reference documentation core projects

-This is the documentation for the core projects in Magic.
-This is what wires up your application, takes care of routing, loads Hyperlambda files, executes HTTP endpoints, etc - In addition to projects helping you deploy Magic into production, or clone it to work locally with it.
+Aista Magic Cloud is not one project, in fact it is more than 40 projects.
+Each project encapsulates some part of Hyperlambda, such as sending emails, parsing XML or JSON, etc. The documentation for Magic is therefor divided up into separate parts, where each part documents one project, and hence one concept.
+The core projects, or the most _"important"_ parts of the documentation if you wish, are the following parts.

 * [middleware](/documentation/magic/) - Explains the middleware in Magic
 * [magic.node](/documentation/magic.node/) - Explains nodes, Hyperlambda and Expressions
 * [magic.signals](/documentation/magic.signals/) - Magic's Super Signals implementation
 * [magic.endpoint](/documentation/magic.endpoint/) - Endpoint resolving in Magic
 * [magic.data.common](/documentation/magic.data.common/) - Commonalities for data adapters in Magic
-* [magic.data.cql](/documentation/magic.data.cql/) - CQL IO and logging support for Magic and Hyperlambda
 * [magic.library](/documentation/magic.library/) - A single NuGet package helper wrapping everything together
 * [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.
 * [magic.clone](/documentation/magic.clone/) - How to clone Magic and its entire codebase.